 Criminals, terrorists and mentally disturbed individuals have sometimes sent package bombs.
-Past bombings such as those carried out by the Unabomber and the recent package bomber in Austin, Texas have demonstrated that not all recipients of package bombs are high-profile individuals.
-Because of this, everyone should take a few simple steps to protect themselves and their families from package bombs.
+Past bombings such as those carried out by the Unabomber and the March 2018 Austin, Texas, package bomber have demonstrated that not all recipients of package bombs are high-profile individuals.
+Because of this, everyone should take a few simple steps to protect themselves and their families from package bombs....